Salvatore Babones: BRICS economies

+American Tianxia

+In his 2017 book, American Tianxia: Chinese money, American power, and the end of history, Babones questions the narrative of the 21st century being a Chinese Century.
+He argues that the Chinese concept of Tianxia is most suitable to describe the tremendous influence of the United States in International politics.
+The American Tianxia is a global club that elites worldwide want to join.
+The United States has the world's largest economy, a powerful military, and the world's reserve currency.
+According to him, this centrality of the United States in International affairs would prevent China from ever dominating it.

 United States and Trump

 In 2018, Babones published The New Authoritarianism: Trump, Populism, and the Tyranny of Experts on Donald Trump and his administration.
 Lacking in sources and notes, he did not intend it to be an academic monograph but rather a political screed.
 Babones welcomed Trump's populist approach to governance as a dissent against the usual "tyranny of unelected authoritarian experts" in liberal democracies.
 Rejecting allegations of authoritarianism, he found Trump's administration effective and credited Trump with strengthening democratic ideals by returning power to the electorate.
 On the overall, populism was a legitimate political position in liberal democracy.

-Markus Heide of Uppsala University found Babones' "apolegetic approach" to ignore the anti-democratic rhetoric of Trump and his supporters.
-Dan Glazebrook, reviewing for The Morning Star, found the work to be an exercise in Trumpian obfuscation.
-However, the book was favorably received in conservative media: Janet Albrechtsen, reviewing for The Australian, commended Babones for an "overdue [..] corrective about populism"; it went on to feature in the ‘Best [Books] on Politics 2018’ by the Wall Street Journal.
+Markus Heide of Uppsala University found Babones' "apologetic approach" to ignore the anti-democratic rhetoric of Trump and his supporters.
+Dan Glazebrook, reviewing for socialist newspaper The Morning Star, found the work to be an exercise in "Trumpian obfuscation".
+However, the book was favorably received in conservative media: Janet Albrechtsen, reviewing for The Australian, commended Babones for an "overdue ... corrective about populism"; it went on to feature in the 'Best [Books] on Politics 2018' by the Wall Street Journal.

 Babones has since held the January 6 United States Capitol attack to be a "mostly peaceful protest"; he argued that Joe Biden was still a bigger threat to democracy on account of being supported by the press.

 India

-In September 2022, Babones criticized the democracy indices by Freedom House, V-Dem Institute, and Economist Intelligence Unit for their decision to downgrade India while under Narendra Modi's premiership and called for a retraction; noting their evidence to be flawed and "wildly disproprortionate", he blamed the intellectuals who were surveyed for not being objective in their evaluations.
+In September 2022, Babones criticized the democracy indices by Freedom House, V-Dem Institute, and Economist Intelligence Unit for their decision to downgrade India while under Narendra Modi's premiership and called for a retraction; noting their evidence to be flawed and "wildly disproportionate", he blamed the intellectuals who were surveyed for not being objective in their evaluations.
 Two months later, in a conclave arranged by India Today, speaking on the same locus, Babones accused the Indian intellectuals of being "anti-India and anti-Modi as a class" in remarks that were widely shared in the social media.